 To ensure a single staff member does not determine program eligibility for all certification criteria and medical/nutrition risk for the same participant:

 - Employee permissions will be set within the NV WISH system to allow appropriate access to certification and medical/nutrition risk determination functions.

-i.
+ii.
 Record the staff person’s name

-iii.
-Review the records in NV WISH to look for potential violations of policy or indications of fraud of the program.
+v.
+If unable to reach participant, review the records in NV WISH to look for potential violations of policy or indications of fraud of the program.

-iv.
+vi.
 If income documentation is available, this is reviewed.

-vi.
+vii.
 The WIC director signs the log, verifying that no indications of potential fraud or abuse were detected, or if detected, were properly reported and investigated.

 viii.
 Maintain the log on file at the local agency and email a copy of the WIC Separation of Duties Audit Tool Log to the State WIC Office at: WICGeneral@health.nv.gov to keep on file at the state.

 d.
 Local agencies are to retain copies of all reports for three years.
 These reports will be reviewed during the Local Agency Biennial Program Review.